 Why storytelling?
 At the moment of your birth, you began to create a picture of the world.
 You felt hungry, full, cold, warm, tired, and excited.
 You experienced pain and pleasure.
 Mommy, daddy, and other people came into your life.
 You went from your room to your high chair, inside the house, outside the house.
-And you did things—like eating and sleeping and playing.
+And you engaged in activities—like eating and sleeping and playing.
 As you grew, your capacity for action increased.
 You met more people, visited more places, experienced more feelings, and learned to distinguish ideas from memories.

 You kept track of your expanding universe using the building blocks of storytelling—characters, settings, actions, experiences.
 And through the medium of language and gesture, you learned to communicate your story about the world to others.

 As you grew, your story aligned with other people’s stories.
 You and your fellow English-speaking humans agreed to call a chair a “chair,” and agreed that word could refer to any single-person sitting platform from a beanbag to a bar stool.
 You agreed on what a car was and that it was different from a truck, even if SUVs blurred the distinction a bit.

 But we’re all different; in some ways, your story diverged from other people’s stories.
 Perhaps you distinguished symptoms from problems in a different way than the other characters in your story.
 Maybe you became a more abstract “feeler” and less of a linear, mathematical “thinker.”
 Maybe you developed a superb sense of direction or a love of playing music while others got lost in their own neighborhoods and couldn’t hear whether they were even in tune—though some of those “lost” people turned out to be capable law scholars, artists, and teachers.

 Did you ever join a church, club, or other organization that offered a shared story you felt was just you?
 Are you a member of a community?
 Are you a football fan, a fisherman, a follower of fashion?
 We all crave connection, and stories are the force that binds like-minded people together.